tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 ## Obfuscated Resolution {#obfuscation}

-For all privacy-sensitive connection queries for names that do not correspond to an Authoritative DoH Server, the client SHOULD use obfuscation to help conceal its IP address from local eavesdroppers and untrusted resolvers.
+For all privacy-sensitive connection queries for names that do not correspond to a Designated DoH Server, the client SHOULD use obfuscation to help conceal its IP address from local eavesdroppers and untrusted resolvers.

 DNS obfuscation is achieved by using Obfuscated DoH ({{OBFUSCATION}}).
 This